andiyusanto/digital_envision_test/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-to acces the microseervices use this credential : basic auth admin : supersecretadmin
+to acces the microservices use this credential : basic auth admin : supersecretadmin